 As the cars come to the famous 'Christmas Tree' (traffic light starting device) the timekeeper enters these times into the computer.
 The slower car leaves first and if both drivers run their perfect 'dial-in time' they will cross the line in a dead heat.
 But of course this never happens.
 A driver may react slowly to their green light or may fluff a gear change.
 They may have even lost engine power.
 So it is the driver who can most consistently run to their dial-in that wins the day, without running too fast ('breaking out' - going faster than their dial in) or leaving the start line before their green light ('red light', 'cherry' - early bath!).

 In short, Bracket Racing is a way of making drag racing "fair" so that it's not just the person with the most money that wins, it's down to driver skill, knowledge of your car and consistency.

 If it all sounds a bit confusing don't worry!
 It really isn't, and we're all here to help you get to know your way around things.

 First things first, you do not need an expensive pro-race car!

-Your regular street Beetle/Golf/Polo/Scirocco/Bay/Split/T25/any other VW/Audi/Seat/Skoda derived car as long as it is Taxed and MOT'd is almost ready for racing anyway.
+Your regular street Beetle/Golf/Polo/Scirocco/Bay/Split/T25/any other VW/Audi/Seat/Skoda derived car as long as it is taxed and MOT'd is almost ready for racing anyway.

-You need to make sure your seat is secure and the battery/leads and fuel lines need to checked more thoroughly than the MOT (makes sense anyway).
+You need to make sure your seat is secure and the battery/leads and fuel lines need to checked more thoroughly than for the MOT (makes sense anyway).